How Do I Set Up A Proportion

 • Understand the Context: Before setting up a proportion, make sure you fully understand the problem and the relationship between the quantities.
 Misinterpreting the context can lead to incorrect solutions.

-• Check Your Units: Ensure that the units of measurement are consistent throughout the proportion.
+• Check Your Units: make sure the units of measurement are consistent throughout the proportion.
 If necessary, convert units before setting up the proportion.

 • Simplify Ratios: Simplify the ratios before solving the proportion.
 This can make the calculations easier and reduce the chance of errors.

-• Use Cross-Multiplication Carefully: While cross-multiplication is a powerful tool, it's important to use it correctly.
+• Use Cross-Multiplication Carefully: While cross-multiplication is a powerful tool, you'll want to use it correctly.
 Make sure you're multiplying the extremes and the means in the correct order.

 • Check Your Answer: After solving the proportion, check your answer to make sure it makes sense in the context of the problem.
 Does the answer seem reasonable?
 If not, re-examine your work to identify any errors.